ska-sa/katgpucbf/doc/monitoring.rst

     even if that load time has not yet been reached.

-    It should also be noted that the sensor value from a ``dsim`` does not take into account any delays applied by F engines.
-One should add the delay of the corresponding F engine (or an upper bound on it) to obtain a safe timestamp for post-F engine data streams.
+    It should also be noted that the sensor value from a ``dsim`` does not take into account any delays applied by F-engines.
+One should add the delay of the corresponding F engine (or an upper bound on it) to obtain a safe timestamp for post–F-engine data streams.

 ``signals``, ``period`` and ``dither-seed`` (dsim)
     To reproduce the output of the dsim exactly, it is necessary to save all